InterDigitalInc/AdvantEDGE/docs/usage/usage-demo3.md

 ./dockerize.sh
 ```

-#### Open demo 3 scenario in the AdvantEdge configure tab & save
+#### Using the scenario & deploy

-1. Import demo3-scenario.yaml as a scenario in AdvantEdge configuration view & save it as a name of your choice
-2. Create a sandbox & deploy scenario above in Execution view
-3. Enable automation and movement in events tab
+Import `demo3-scenario.yaml` under demo3 directory into AdvantEDGE as a scenario process then deploy

 #### Start demo 3 frontend